icylace/deep-into-the-code/suggested-improvements-for-haskellbook-1.0.md

 **Critique:** By that definition, the `3` in the function `\_ -> 3` is a tail call, which is incorrect.
 A tail call is a call to a function that happens as the last step of the function using that call.

 **Suggested improvement:** "A _tail call_ is a function application appearing at the end of a function."

+## Page 384, Section 10.12 "Follow-up resources", Item 1

+**Content in question:** "Antoni Diller. _Introduction to Haskell._"

+**Critique:** The link for this online resource should be updated.

+**Suggested improvement:** Use the HTTPS version of the link which at the time of writing this is: https://www.cantab.net/users/antoni.diller/haskell/haskell.html

 ## Page 401, Section 11.8 "What makes these datatypes algebraic?", Paragraph 5